Tōhoku Main Line

-The Tōhoku Main Line (東北本線) is a 575.7 km railway line in Japan operated by the East Japan Railway Company (JR East).
-The line starts from Tokyo Station in Chiyoda, Tokyo and passes through such cities as Saitama, Utsunomiya, Fukushima, and Sendai, before reaching the end of the line in Morioka.
-The line originally extended to Aomori, but was truncated upon the extension of the Tōhoku Shinkansen beyond Morioka, which mostly parallels the Tōhoku Main Line.
-A portion of the Tōhoku Main Line is also shared with the Keihin–Tōhoku Line (29.6 km between Tokyo Station and Ōmiya Station in Ōmiya-ku, Saitama) and the Saikyō Line (18 km between Akabane Station in the Kita ward of Tokyo and Ōmiya Station).
+The Tōhoku Main Line (東北本線, Tōhoku-honsen) is a 575.7 km railway line in Japan operated by the East Japan Railway Company (JR East).
+The line runs from Ueno Station in Ueno, Tokyo through major cities including Saitama, Utsunomiya, Fukushima, and Sendai, terminating at Morioka in Iwate Prefecture.
+The line originally extended to Aomori, but was truncated following the extension of the Tōhoku Shinkansen beyond Morioka, which largely parallels the former route.

+A portion of the Tōhoku Main Line is shared with the Keihin–Tōhoku Line (between Ueno and Ōmiya Station in Ōmiya-ku, Saitama) and the Saikyō Line (between Akabane Station in the Kita ward of Tokyo and Ōmiya Station).

-The 159.9 km portion of the line between Tokyo Station and Kuroiso Station in Nasushiobara, Tochigi is referred to by JR East as the Utsunomiya Line, and the remaining section is referred to as the Tōhoku Line in regular service.
-Because of the difference in electrification south (1,500 V DC) and north (20 kV AC) of Kuroiso, there are no regularly scheduled passenger services that travel through that station.
+In regular service, JR East applies different service names to sections of the Tōhoku Main Line.
+The 163.5 km section between Tokyo Station and Kuroiso Station in Nasushiobara, Tochigi Prefecture is referred to as the Utsunomiya Line, while the remaining northern portion is referred to as the Tōhoku Line.
+This distinction reflects a change in electrification from south of Kuroiso to north of the station; as a result, there are no regularly scheduled passenger services operating through Kuroiso Station.